okcoders/2021-js-1/README.md

 Basic Javascript up to Word Blanks

 ## Week 2
-Basic Javascript up to Stand in Line
+Basic Javascript up to Stand in Line (big week!)

 ## Week 3
 Complete all of Basic Javascript